Nigerias Ruling Party Wins Election In Key Oil State - UrduPoint

 David Lyon of Buhari's All Progressive Congress (APC) won more than twice the number of votes as his closest rival Douye Diri of the PDP, said the Independent National Electoral Commission.

+APC supporters celebrated across the state when the results came in, dancing and singing.
+Major roads in the capital were blocked by jubilant APC sympathisers, AFP correspondents saw.

-In a statement on Monday, the president congratulated the new governor, but deplored the violence that characterised the vote.
+In a statement on Monday, the president congratulated the new governor, while deploring the violence that characterised the vote.

-"Violence during elections vitiates our commitment to demonstrate to the world and upcoming generation that we are a people capable of electing leaders in a peaceful and orderly manner," he said, urging those unhappy the results to seek legal redress rather than resort to violence.
+"Violence during elections vitiates our commitment to demonstrate to the world and upcoming generation that we are a people capable of electing leaders in a peaceful and orderly manner," he said.

+Those unhappy with the results should seek legal redress rather than resort to violence, he added.

 Political analysts see the APC's victory in an opposition stronghold as a sign of Buhari's growing influence.

 "I think it is also a reflection of the changing voting pattern of the people in the region who want to be part of the central government headed by Buhari."
-Bayelsa and central Kogi are among seven states where gubernatorial elections are being held at different times from the general election due to court rulings.
-The results of the Kogi election on Saturday were still awaited.
+Bayelsa and Kogi are among seven states where gubernatorial elections are being held at different times from the general election, due to court rulings.

+On Monday afternoon, INEC announced that incumbent APC governor Yahaya Bello had claimed a second term in charge of Kogi state after a vote that also saw deadly violence and electoral malpractice.

+Police said three people were killed while voting materials were snatched and election officials harassed by gangs loyal to the rival parties.

 Nigeria, Africa's most populous nation with 190 million people, has a long history of electoral violence.